 You can also start your Yarrow from seed.
 Start seeds indoors about six to eight weeks before your last frost date.
 Sow the seeds in moist, normal potting soil.
 The seeds should just barely be covered by the potting soil.
 Place the pot with the seeds in a sunny and warm location.

 The seeds should germinate in 14 to 21 days, depending on the conditions.
 You can speed up the germination by covering the top of the pot with plastic wrap to keep the seeds in moisture and heat.
 Remove the plastic wrap once the seeds have sprouted.

 Whether your plants are grown from seed or bought as full plants, you will want to plant them in full sun.
 They thrive in various soils but do best in well-drained soil.
 Yarrows will even grow in very poor dry soils with low fertility soil.

-Some caution should be taken when growing Yarrow, as in the right conditions, it can become invasive and will then be in need of control.
+Some caution should be taken when growing Yarrow, as in the right conditions, it can become invasive and will then need control.